 Until such broader issues are addressed, Metzinger andBednarski, with the help of some young citizen scientists, are working to attract kestrels with nest boxes.

-The first of these nests, designed by Bednarski, rises over an open field at the James H. Barrow Field station.
+The first of these nests, designed by Bednarski, rises over an open field at the James H. Barrow Biological Field Station.
 Attached to a towering, steel-reinforced pole, the nest box is a straight shot from Metzinger’s office window where he can monitor awaited activity.
 A kestrel flying to and from the nest box with food in tow would almost certainly signal that chicks reside inside the roost, Metzinger says.
 So far, the nest has acted as a magnet for starlings, but Metzinger isn’t discouraged.

 “It can take several years for kestrels to establish themselves,” says Metzinger, who is willing to wait as long as it takes.
 In fact, he and Bednarski plan to place nest boxes throughout the rural farms and fields of Mantua, Garrettsville, Shalersville and Hiram with the help of Crestwood Middle School.
 Students in the school’s Pre-Engineering Academy, instructed by Ed Judd, have been developing prototype nest boxes, the first of which they installed on school grounds earlier this month.